-2.1.3 Defining Functions
+2.3 Defining functions

 The function rdf will read in a source text file and execute the statements found there.
-The particular functions used to define functions and macros e.g. de df may not prove compatible with LISP source text from all other LISP systems.
+The particular functions used to define functions and macros for example, de df may not prove compatible with LISP source text from all other LISP systems.

-The normal way of defining functions will be to use (de ...) and (df ...).
+The normal way of defining functions will be to use (de ...) and (df $\ldots$ ).
 The format for these is:

-as in
+as in: